godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_format_string.rst

     print(actual_string)
     # Output: "Estragon was reluctant to learn GDScript, but now he enjoys it."

-Note the values are inserted in order.
-Remember all placeholders must be replaced at once, so there must be an appropriate number of values.
+Note that the values are inserted in order.
+Remember, all placeholders must be replaced at once, so there must be an appropriate number of values.